sudarshan-narayanan-we45/AWS-Security-Training/cloudwatch_alerts/README.md

 * Run `terraform apply`

-**Note:** Once you press enter it will ask you a permission to do the action like `Do you want to perform these actions?` then type `yes` and press `enter` it will continues the rest of the actions.
+**Note:** Once you run the command, it will ask you for permission to perform actions (`Do you want to perform these actions?`).
+Type `yes` and press `enter`, it will continue with rest of the necessary actions.

 ```commandline
 terraform apply